dylan-chong/towers-of-hanoi/REPORT.md

 jobs that take roughly 10 seconds are large enough to make overloading the manager unlikely.

+A better alternative to a hardcoded timeout would be to have a heart beat --- where the clients would ping the key manager periodically, indicating that it is still alive.
+Given that the requirement state that connections between clients and key managers only exist for requesting work on returning results, the solution would not be permitted.

 ## Requirements

 1. Clients only need to be aware of the location of the key manager --- the